 First and foremost, if you want to grow your company, you have to let go of some menial tasks in which you can delegate to someone else.

 Start by determining which tasks are the least relevant for yourself to complete in the beginning.
-What responsibilities could you hand over to an online worker that could still mean productivity?
+What responsibilities could you hand over to an online freelancer that could still mean productivity?

-For example, you may want to think about these tasks to delegate to workers.
+For example, you may want to think about these tasks to delegate to freelancers.

 #1.
 Repetitive Tasks